top of page

 Ji Oh is a Korean American artist based in Southern California whose work spans drawing and painting.
 Born in Gwangju, South Korea, she immigrated to Los Angeles at age 16 and later earned her BFA from California State University Fullerton and MFA from Claremont Graduate University.
 Ji has exhibited extensively across the United States and internationally in Australia, Japan, Korea, Mexico, and Singapore.
 Her solo exhibitions include shows at PYO Gallery in Los Angeles and INSA Gallery in Seoul.
 In 2002, she was commissioned by the Kawaguchi Art Station in Japan, where her work remains in the permanent collection of the Lilia Cultural Center.
 In addition to her studio practice, Ji has curated exhibitions, served as a juror and lecturer, and currently teaches at Ji’s Art Studio in Southern California.

-YC Kim is a Korean-born ceramic artist whose practice bridges traditional Korean pottery and contemporary sculptural ceramics.
+Y.C.
+Kim is a Korean-born ceramic artist whose practice bridges traditional Korean pottery and contemporary sculptural ceramics.
 Trained at Seoul National University during a time of cultural revival, Kim later earned an M.A. from UC Berkeley, where studying under Peter Voulkos profoundly shifted her artistic perspective.
 Her work explores themes of time, mortality, and nature’s vastness, often inspired by the ocean and desert landscapes of California.
 Kim sees art-making as a continuous process of experimentation, rooted in childlike curiosity and freedom.
 She has taught ceramics for over three decades, including a long tenure at San Diego City College.
 A former president of the Allied Craftsmen of San Diego and an active member of NCECA, Kim’s work invites personal interpretation and spiritual reflection.

 SHATTO GALLERY